newatoms/guides/achieve-your-achievable/readme.md

 # How to achieve your achievable

-The achievable is the very core, the foundation, the building blocks of New Atoms.
+[Achievables](../glossary/achievable.md) are the core, the foundation, the building blocks of New Atoms.
 Nothing happens without them.
-This infographic will show you what to do when you enter the board.
+This infographic will show you what to do when you decide to produce one.

 <img src="../images/achievable-flow.png" width=100% />